nens/threedi-docs/source/i_import_vector_data.rst

 - **Selected features only**: Check this box if you only want to import the selected features.

 - **Create connection nodes**: Check this box if you want to create connection nodes at the start and end of the schematisation object.
 If connection nodes are available within *snapping distance* from the start or end vertex of the imported feature, the existing connection node will be used and the start or end vertex will be snapped to the connection node.

+- **Create manholes**: Check this box if you want to create manholes at the start and end of the schematisation object.
+If manholes already exist on the start or end connection nodes, the existing manhole will be used.
+This option is available for Culvert, Pipe, Weir and Orifice.

 - **Main table: Field name**: Name of the target field.